tetor/tetor.github.io/content/fixed/about.md

 ## tetor

-I'm a freelance software engineer and a Web Tech Consultant for who have only biz idea but don't know how to do Constraction" .
+I'm a Web Full-Stack Engineer and a Web Tech Consultant as freelance.
-I help and assist them to get success in Web biz.
+I assist who has business idea but doesn't have knowledge of technology to get success in Web.

 Feel free to contact me by [Gitter](https://gitter.im/tetor) or E-mail.